felixhageloh/uebersicht/README.md

 # Übersicht

-*Keep an eye on what's happening on your machine and in the world*
+> Keep an eye on what's happening on your machine and in the world.

+For general info check out the [Übersicht website.](http://tracesof.net/uebersicht)

 ## Writing Widgets